Midway University: Kentucky Female Orphan School (19th Century)

 The early years of operation had four grades.
-They were compared to an intensive high school education which included all courses: Ray's Higher Arithmetic, two years of Algebra, plane geometry, trigonometry, physics, botany, physiology, psychology, astronomy, physical geography, chemistry, geology, mineralogy, zoology, grammar, spelling, diacritical marks, rhetoric, American and English Literature, classics, U.S. History, English History, ancient, medieval, and modern history, Latin, and instrumental and vocal music.
-Sixteen credits were required to graduate, but according to the school president Miss Lucy Peterson many students graduated with twenty-five credits.
+They were compared to an intensive high school education which included all courses: Ray's Higher Arithmetic, two years of algebra, plane geometry, trigonometry, physics, botany, physiology, psychology, astronomy, physical geography, chemistry, geology, mineralogy, zoology, grammar, spelling, diacritical marks, rhetoric, American and English Literature, classics, U.S. History, English history, ancient history, medieval history, modern history, Latin, and instrumental and vocal music.
+Sixteen credits were required to graduate but according to the school president Lucy Peterson many students graduated with twenty-five credits.

+Midway College

-The school served, at various times, as an elementary and high school, and eventually became a junior college and, then a fully accredited baccalaureate-granting institution as Midway College.
-As a career training provider, the Kentucky Female Orphan School identified the needs of the community, the resources in the area and the demand for higher education.
-The intention was to empower disadvantaged women with an education in the field of teaching.
+The school served, at various times, as an elementary and high school, eventually became Midway Junior College, and in the 1970s became a fully accredited baccalaureate-granting women's college as Midway College.
 In 2010, the school announced the launching of the Midway College School of Pharmacy in Paintsville, Kentucky.
 The plan was abandoned the next year due to higher than expected startup costs and failure to secure accreditation.
+Graduate programs began in 2008 with a Master of Business Administration.
+The Master of Education was added in 2013 and the Master of Science in Nursing was launched in 2016.

+Midway University

 On July 1, 2015, the college changed its name to Midway University.
-In the Fall semester of 2016, Midway University admitted men to its day program for the first time.
+In the fall semester of 2016, the university transitioned to fully coeducational in its traditional daytime undergraduate programs and opened its residence halls to men.

 Campus

 The school is located on a 200 acre working farm in the heart of the Kentucky Bluegrass region.
 The campus overlooks Midway, a small town in central Kentucky.
+Established by officials of the Lexington and Ohio Railroad in 1835, its houses are stately examples of the finest in Greek revival.
 The National Park Service placed Pinkerton Hall, the oldest building on campus, on the National Register of Historic Places on November 20, 1974.